cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 {{#include ../listings/ch10-testing-cairo-programs/no_listing_06_test_gas/src/lib.cairo}}
 ```

-After generating the trace file and the profile output, running `go tool pprof` in your project will start the web server where you can find many useful informations about the test that you ran:
+After generating the trace file and the profile output, running `go tool pprof` in your project will start the web server where you can find many useful information about the test that you ran:

 - The test includes one function call, corresponding to the call to the test function: